Everything You Need To Know About Choosing A Deodorant

 What's the real difference between antiperspirant and natural deodorant?

 Simply put, the key difference between antiperspirant and natural deodorant is sweat.
 "Antiperspirants actually stop the formation of sweat and perspiration," says dermatologist Caroline Robinson, MD.
-"Natural or aluminium-free deodorants may have a nice fragrance, which can help mask normal bodily odours, but because they're formulated without the use of aluminium salts, they won't stop you from sweating."
+"Natural or aluminum-free deodorants may have a nice fragrance, which can help mask normal bodily odours, but because they're formulated without the use of aluminum salts, they won't stop you from sweating."

 Do any natural deodorants work as well as antiperspirants?